chaneke/GettingAndCleaningData/README.md

 ========
 The dataset licence could be read in ./UCI HAR Dataset/README.txt

-This script is distributed AS-IS and no responsibility implied or explicit can be addressed to the author or.
+This script is distributed AS-IS and no responsibility implied or explicit can be addressed to the author.
 Any commercial use is prohibited.

 Omar F. Velazquez-Juarez March 2015.